eepylaurie/42-get_next_line/README.md

 ## 🧠 Algorithm Overview

-1. A static `remainder` stores the leftover text between calls.
+`get_next_line` returns **one complete line per call** by keeping unread data between calls.
+The algorithm works as follows:
-2. Read into a buffer until a newline is found or EOF is reached.
+1. **Accumulate data into a static remainder** until a newline is found or `read()` returns 0.
-3. Extract the next line from `remainder`.
+This done in `fill_remainder()`, which reads in `BUFFER_SIZE` chunks and appends them to the remainder.
+2. **Extract the line** (including the newline character, if present) using `extract_line()`.
+This returns exactly the portion that should be output for this call.
-4. Remove the extracted part and keep the rest for the next call.
+3. **Trim the remainder** using `trim_remainder()`, removing the returned part and keeping only leftover data for the next call.
-5. Return the line, or `NULL` when there is nothing left to read.
+4. **Return the extracted line**, or `NULL` if no data is left.

+This design avoids re-reading previously processed data, handles parial lines correctly, and ensures that each call returns exactly one line as required.

 ### Flowchart